 Georgia is located in the Southern United States and is the largest state east of the Mississippi River.
-In 1861, Georgia seceded from the union and joined the Confederacy.
+In 1861, Georgia seceded from the Union and joined the Confederacy.
 The ensuing Civil War left a trail of great destruction in the state and caused a temporary setback to the agricultural industry.
-Georgia’s moderate winter climate and southern charm make coastal areas, the Blue Ridge area, and Atlanta popular vacation destinations within the state.
-The federal government has a number of facilities located in Georgia, including several military bases and the Centers for Disease Control and Prevention.
-The Georgia economy originated around cotton, and its agricultural products have now expanded to include peanuts, tobacco, and corn.
+Georgia’s moderate winter climate and southern charm make coastal areas, the Blue Ridge area, and Atlanta popular vacation destinations.
+The federal government has several facilities located in Georgia, including several military bases and the Centers for Disease Control and Prevention.
+The Georgia economy originated around cotton, and its agricultural products have expanded to include peanuts, tobacco, and corn.